NREL/AESD/04-api.md

 Both fields in this message are optional:

-*   If neither field is present, then the bookmark interval designates all records in the model.
+*   If neither field is present, the bookmark interval designates all records in the model.
-*   If only `first_record`is present, then the bookmark interval designates all records starting from that record identifier.
+*   If only `first_record`is present, the bookmark interval designates all records starting from that record identifier.
-*   If only `last_record` is present, then the bookmark interval designates all records ending at that record identifier.
+*   If only `last_record` is present, the bookmark interval designates all records ending at that record identifier.
 For a dynamic model, such a bookmark interval includes all "future" records.
-*   If both fields are present, then the bookmark interval designates all records between the two identifiers, inclusive.
+*   If both fields are present, the bookmark interval designates all records between the two identifiers, inclusively.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |